Rough sleepers up by 7% putting pressure on local facilities

 Liz Croft, a resident from Kew, has experience looking after homeless people as lodgers and echoed concerns that ending homelessness is “a political choice.”

-“High rents, reluctance of landlords and costs of living squeeze on incomes, meaning people are less willing to give,” she said.
+“High rents and reluctance of landlords and costs of living squeeze on incomes, meaning people are less willing to give,” she said.

 She added: “to reduce the issue, fix the above.
 But reporting to Streetlink [a platform that connects people rough sleeping in England and Wales to support provided by local authorities and charities] gets the homeless embroiled in a broken system and many do not have the ability to navigate so go back on the streets.”

-Earlier this year, 17.8 households per 1,000 in London were reported to be living in temporary accommodation, compared with 2.5 households per 1,000 in the rest of England, according to the Ministry of Housing Communities & Local Government.
+Earlier this year, 17.8 households were reported to be living in temporary accommodation per 1,000 households in London, compared with 2.5 households per 1,000 in the ‘Rest of England.’

 Thorpe said the council’s initiative could save the borough up to “£750k a year” by reducing the reliance on nightly-paid accommodation.